temp-remember-to-delete/docker-hy.github.io/data/getting-started.md

 Part 1

 Can explain what images and containers are and how they're related.
-Can build images with Podman for existing projects and run them.
+Can build images with Podman or Docker for existing projects and run them.

 Part 2